 Finally there has been a suggestion that Captain Phasma didn’t feature enough and this cool character was wasted but I would argue against this too.
 She is the Boba Fett of this trilogy; less is more.

 In the end I have to conclude that in most cases the positive or negative reactions to The Last Jedi come down to two different attitudes to Star Wars.
 People have had one of two figurative discourses with Rian Johnson, Kathleen Kennedy, Lucasfilm and Disney (who have actually kept their fingerprints off this just as they have with Marvel and Pixar).
 It’s either been a case of

 “I’m a Star Wars fan, I’ve been a Star Wars fan all my life.
 Give me more of what I love about this thing I love.”

 “I love Star Wars, I love the Star Wars universe.
 Do something new and surprising with it.”

 “Yay, your film is awesome.”

-I know which camp I’m happily in and I urge the haters to rethink your stance and join me there.
-Not the chauvinists though, you can bog off.
+I know which camp I’m in and I urge the haters to rethink their stance and join me here.
+It’s a happier place.